Hajj Tour Operators Question NAHCON over Share of N90bn Subsidy for 14,000 Pilgrims

 “We have never doubted or challenged the statutory right of NAHCON as the regulator and umpire in affairs of Hajj and Umrah in Nigeria.
 However, when an umpire decided to become an active player in any game, conflict of interest will set in and everything to do with fairness, rectitude and transparency comes to question,” it said.

-It claimed that despite its demands NAHCON had not offered explanation on the N90 billion it claimed to have distributed to Nigerian pilgrims, insisting it would ask for the share of these fund from the federal government for 14,000 pilgrims that performed the Hajj through the international segment.
+The association claimed that despite its demands, NAHCON had not offered explanation on the N90 billion it claimed to have distributed to Nigerian pilgrims, insisting it would ask for the share of these fund from the federal government for 14,000 pilgrims that performed the Hajj through the international segment.

 The tour operators also said it was not culpable for the humiliation and harassment Nigerian dignitaries were subjected to at the Tent ‘A’ (VIP Tent) in Mina.